bauhouse/configuration/README.markdown

 ## Change Log

-Version 1.4 - 5 October 2012
+Version 1.4 - 6 October 2012

-- Updated for Symphony 2.3
+- Updated for Symphony 2.3 (Contributed by [Brian Zerangue](http://symphony-cms.com/get-involved/member/bzerangue/).)
+- Moved the Configuration page into the System menu
+- Formatted legend and setting field labels to use title case
+- Disabled the database settings fields to make them read-only

 Version 1.3.5 - 5 November 2011